Types of Class A Amplifiers– Complete Guide

 6. Transformer-Coupled Class A Amplifier

-Alt text: Transformer coupled Class A amplifier diagram
+* The Transformer coupled Class A amplifier has a main parts

 Advantages: